“Supreme excellence consists of breaking the enemy's resistance without fighting.” ― Sun Tzu, The Art of War

 Simon hustled forward and was treated to the sight of Michael’s bare ass and legs wavering up and down from a meter-wide hole in the ground that appeared to have been bored at roughly a 30 degree angle.
 “Jesus Christ!”
 Simon said, his chest thundering with alarm.
 “Get outta there!”

-Michael said something Simon recognized as being the same speech that Charlie Brown’s teacher used, and then Michael’s legs shot forward until only his feet were exposed to the open air.
+Michael said something Simon recognized as being the same speech that Charlie Brown’s teacher used, and then Michael’s legs suddenly shot forward until only his feet were exposed to the open air.
 The feet paused a few seconds, and then twisted, rolled, pinwheeled, and ground one against the other tirelessly.

 Every plant inside a three meter square was yellow and dead.
 Every.
 Single.
 One.